Lung Cancer

 - Patients with lung tumors that are inoperable due to their location and/or size.

-The Clínica Universidad de Navarra has been a pioneer in its development and implementation with a comprehensive programme that combines basic and translational research (Immunology and Immunotherapy Programme) with the clinical application of new therapeutic approaches (Onco-Hematology Programme).
+The Cancer Center has been a pioneer in its development and implementation, with a comprehensive program that integrates basic and translational research (Immunology and Immunotherapy Program) with the clinical application of new therapeutic approaches (Onco-Hematology Program).

-The Clínica Universidad de Navarra works in close collaboration with Cima Lab Diagnostics, which has the facilities and technology necessary for the analysis of these biomarkers (predictive and/or diagnostic) that allow individualised treatment of the main types of tumours.
+The Cancer Center works in close collaboration with Cima Lab Diagnostics, which has the facilities and technology required for the analysis of these biomarkers (predictive and/or diagnostic) that enable the individualized treatment of the main tumor types.

 Early lung cancer detection